Climate of Islamabad: June

-June is the hottest month of Islamabad.
-Temperatures in this month reach till 46.6 C as recorded in 2005, While the lowest temperature is 16 C (2023).
-Till the first week of June the weather is very dry.
-But in the middle of June Pre-Monsoon showers can start that come from South west Monsoon.
-Dust storms are common in this month which are locally called as 'Andhi'.
+June is the hottest month in Islamabad.
+Temperatures in this month can reach upto 46.6 C as recorded in 2005, while the lowest temperature is 16 C (2023).
+Until the first week of June, the weather is very dry.
+However, in the middle of June, pre-monsoon showers can start that come from the southwest monsoon.
+Dust storms are common in this month, which are locally called 'Andhi'.
 The highest rainfall for the month of June is 255 mm (2008).
-On 23 June 2010, a massive dust storm of 81 mph (130 km/h) hit the city followed by drizzle before the storm, temperatures peaked above 40 C for four consecutive days.
+On 23 June 2010, a massive dust storm of 81 mph hit the city followed by drizzle before the storm, and temperatures peaked above 40 C for four consecutive days.
 On 1 June 2016, the most powerful windstorm in the history of Islamabad struck the city with estimated wind gusts of more than 175 km/h causing huge property damage, uprooting large number of trees and poles.
-Around 30–40 people died in Rawalpindi and Islamabad due to that storm.
+Around thirty to forty people died in Rawalpindi and Islamabad due to that storm.

 July

-July is the start of Annual Monsoon season and the wettest month for Islamabad as well as for whole Pakistan that continues till September.
-In July Islamabad can see some very heavy falls of rain accompanied by Strong Thunderstorms and windstorms.
-These heavy Storms is due to the moisture coming from Arabian Sea and Bay of Bengal and sometimes if western disturbance interact with them then record rain can be seen.
+July is the start of the annual monsoon season and the wettest month for Islamabad as well as for the whole Pakistan, that continues till September.
+In July Islamabad can see some very heavy falls of rain accompanied by strong thunderstorms and windstorms.
+These heavy storms are due to the moisture coming from Arabian Sea and the Bay of Bengal and sometimes if western disturbances interact with them, then record rainfall can occur.
 Humidity remains above 65%.
-The highest temperature in this month is 45 C and lowest temperature is 17.8 C and the highest rainfall for this month is 1089 mm recorded at Zero Point H/8 official observatory in (2001).
-The heaviest rain of the city was also recorded in this month when 621 mm rain occurred in just 10 hours on 23 July 2001 the continuous downpour lasted from 0600 to 1600 PST.
+The highest temperature in this month can reach 45 C and lowest temperature is 17.8 C and the highest rainfall for this month is 1089 mm, recorded at Zero Point H/8 official observatory in (2001).
+The heaviest rain in the city was also recorded in this month when 621 mm of rain occurred in just 10 hours on 23 July 2001 the continuous downpour lasted from 0600 to 1600 PST.

 In July 2008, a severe rainfall spell, that lasted from 4 to 9 July, produced a heavy rainfall of 162 mm in 5 hours.
 It was the heaviest short period rainfall in last six years reminding the cloud burst of 23 July 2001.
-While on 30 July 2010 heavy downpour of 257 mm occurred that caused flash floods in the city.
+While on 30 July 2010 a heavy downpour of 257 mm occurred that caused flash floods in the city.